Lumi-supercomputer/LUMI-SoftwareStack/easybuild/easyconfigs/x/XZ/README.md

   * Trivial version bump of the 5.2.5 EasyConfig with removal of the patch as we assume the bug will be fixed by now.

+  * For LUMI/23.12, license information was added to the installation.